'The politics of scapegoatism' - Gabby reacts to Kwasi Kwarteng's sacking

 Leading member of the New Patriotic Party, Gabby Asare Otchere-Darko, has expressed what can be described as his frustration over the sacking of Kwasi Kwarteng as UK finance minister.

-The Ghanaian-born British Finance Minister, Kwasi Kwarteng was on Friday, October 14, relieved from his post by the British Prime Minister, Liz Truss.
+The British-born Ghanaian UK Finance Minister, Kwasi Kwarteng was on Friday, October 14, relieved from his post by the British Prime Minister, Liz Truss.

 The BBC confirming the news said the decision was taken following fallouts from the mini-budget which sparked financial turmoil in the markets and caused a revolt among Conservative MPs in the UK.